Milstein/getting-started-with-docker-for-the-nodejs-dev/post.md

 The `$ docker pull IMAGE_NAME` command is the way to explicitly download an image, but that is also done if you use the `$ docker run IMAGE_NAME` command, and Docker can't find the image you're referring to.

-#### Docker Run: Running our Node.js image and accessing the container
+#### Docker Run: Running our Ubuntu image and accessing the container

 We've got our Ubuntu image (our blueprint ☺).
 Now let's start a new container based on our image and pass a command to it: